Liliputech/KohaRecommenderEngine/README.md

 This Koha Plugin is an attempt at creating a "crowd-sourced" recommendation engine.<br>
 At the time of writing it is a collaborative-filtering based recommender system.<br>
+Caution : Only issues less than one year old are took into account.<br>
 Similar references are linked to each others by patron issues.<br>
 It can easily be extended to support content based filters as well (have a look at the code).<br>